 Instructions

-Preheat oven to 300 degrees F/150 degrees C. Cut out cookie stars with a 2 inch/5 cm star-shaped cookie cutter, remove cookies by pushing them underneath and arrange them on a baking sheet covered with the parchment.
+- Preheat oven to 300°F (150°C).
+Cut out cookie stars with a 2-inch (5 cm) star-shaped cookie cutter by dipping it in hot water and drying it out between cutouts.
+Remove cookies by pushing them underneath, and arrange them on a baking sheet covered with parchment.

-Bake cookies in the middle of the preheated oven for 12 to 15 minutes.
-They must be baked, but the royal icing must not color.
+- Bake cookies in the middle of the preheated oven for 12 to 15 minutes.
+They must be baked, but the royal icing must not be colored.
 Remove cookies from the oven and let them cool down on a wire rack.

 Notes

-- 30 g egg whites approximately equal to 1 fresh egg white from medium size chicken egg.
+- 30 g egg whites are approximately equal to 1 fresh egg white from a medium-sized chicken egg.

-- If you do not have a star-shaped cookie cutter, make them diamond or triangle-shaped.
+- Use six- or five-star cookie cutter interchangeably.
+If you do not have a star-shaped cookie cutter, make them diamond or triangle-shaped.
 Feel free to use your favorite but simple cookie cutter.

-- The remaining cookie scraps (offcuts) are not as pretty as cinnamon stars, but you could also bake them.
-They are delicious!
+- The remaining cookie scraps (offcuts) are not as pretty as cinnamon stars, but you could bake them as well.
+They are delicious.

-- Cinnamon star cookies can be stored in a dry, airtight container in a cool place for up to one month.
+- Store cookies in an airtight container in a cold place for a month.

 Nutrition